-Most rookies get fascinated by the power and looks of the truck while buying it, which is not all necessary.
+Most rookies get fascinated by the power and look of the truck while buying it, which is not all necessary.
 Planning what type of loads you will move and which route you prefer should be the basis of understanding your business.
-We would suggest working backward, 1st have a plan, and then buy a truck that suits your agenda.
+We would suggest working backwards, 1st having a plan and then buying a truck that suits your agenda.

 · 18-19% – Damn too high.

 Finance Agreement Duration: